NETWORK / PARTNERS

 The Centre is drawing together expert partners from academic and non-academic institutions as co-producers of the work programme.
 The research programme of CUSP is coordinated from the University of Surrey under the direction of Professor Tim Jackson.
-CUSP’s academic partners include: University of Surrey, Anglia Ruskin University, Keele University, Goldsmiths College London, University of Leeds, Middlesex University, York University (Canada), University of Canterbury (Christchurch, NZ).
+CUSP’s academic partners include: University of Surrey, Anglia Ruskin University, Keele University, Goldsmiths College London, University of Glasgow, University of Leeds, Middlesex University, York University (Canada), University of Canterbury (Christchurch, NZ).
 If you are looking for individual researchers, please see our people network.

 An Economy that Works is an alliance of businesses and civil society organisations promoting the long term, structural changes needed to achieve a sustainable economy.
 It is managed by the World Future Council which works internationally with civil society, parliamentarians, governments, businesses and international organisations to research policies to advance sustainability and future justice.